 Caffeine is a nervous system stimulant that may affect various organ systems of the body, including the reproductive system.

 A report published in the British Medical Journal’s 2003 issue linked excess consumption of caffeine by the mothers to stillbirths.
-Moreover, caffeine consumption is responsible for rise in heart rate and blood pressure, as it increases the rate of metabolism along with urine formation.
-At the same time, studies have suggested that caffeine’s moderate consumption did not have negative influence on reproductive health.
+Moreover, caffeine consumption is responsible for a rise in heart rate and blood pressure, as it increases the rate of metabolism along with urine formation.
+At the same time, studies have suggested that caffeine’s moderate consumption did not have a negative influence on reproductive health.

 Coffee is a fearful drink for most pregnant women.
 But, in reality, it is not as black as it seems.
 Few sips of coffee once in a while is all right.

 Read more articles on Pregnancy Diet.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.